 Kriyananda cautions against passivity and a common misconception that meditation consists of making the mind blank.
 Mental blankness, he says, opens the mind to the lower vibratory influences and can be very dangerous.

 And although relaxation is an important first step toward meditating, meditation is much more than just quieting the mind or sinking into subconsciousness.
 Proper meditation requires deep concentration and sustained dynamic energy.

 The distilled essence of Yogananda’s teachings

-In Awaken to Superconsciousness, Kriyananda, a direct disciple of Paramhansa Yogananda, distills the essence of the original yogic science brought to the West by the great yoga master.
-He leads the reader step by step through the methods by which we can attain this state of heightened awareness and begin to transform our lives.
+In Awaken to Superconsciousness, Kriyananda, a direct disciple of Paramhansa Yogananda, distills the essence of the original yogic science brought to the West by the great yoga Master.
+He leads the reader step by step through methods for attaining this state of heightened awareness and beginning to transform our lives.

 Written in clear easy-to-understand language, the book provides a wonderful overview of the nature and purpose of meditation.
 Each chapter is filled with insights and wisdom from Kriyananda’s lifetime of experience as a world teacher and foremost exponent of meditation and yoga practice.

 Beginning with simple relaxation exercises, the reader will find an easy-to-follow approach that combines breathing exercises, affirmations, mantras, guided visualizations and centering techniques as a preparation for meditation itself.
-At the end of each chapter there are meditation exercises, which help one to become more attuned to the superconscious level of reality.
+At the end of each chapter are meditation exercises, which help attunement to a superconscious level of reality.

 The most meaningful activity in life